rubengc/GamiPress/readme.md

 * Added some extra checks on shortcodes editor to avoid warnings while looping shortcode groups.
 * Readme reduction by removing the add-ons descriptions.
 * Avoid conflicts on logs compatibility functions.
+* Removed gamipress-blocks-style.css file since is not in use.

 ### 1.7.6.3 ###